Schwarzschild Solution in R-spacetime: Schwarzschild metric in Anti de-Sitter-Beltrami spacetime

 \section{Schwarzschild metric in Anti de-Sitter-Beltrami spacetime}

 One of the important solution of Einstein's Field Equations - this is the Schwarzschild solution, which describes a gravitational field outer the massive spherical symmetric body.
-If spacetime at the large distance from the source of this field has negative constant curvature $R$ (Anti de-Sitter spacetime), then the corresponding metric in a spherical coordinate system ${x_0,r,\theta,\varphi}$ is written out as \cite{S}:
+If the spacetime is a large distance form a source of this field with negative constant curvature R (Anti de-Sitter spacetime), then corresponding metric in a spherical coordinate system ${x_0,r,\theta,\varphi}$ is written out as \cite{S}:

 where $d\Omega^2=d\theta^2+\sin^2\theta d\varphi^2$.
-This is the Schwarzschild Anti de-Sitter metric $(SAdS)$.
+This is the Schwarzschild-Anti de-Sitter metric $(SAdS)$.
 Now we change the metric (\ref{01}) to the Beltrami coordinates.
 To do that we introduce coordinate transformations \cite{M2}: